 — Plutarch

-If we were not so blindly subordinate to the custom that has enslaved us, then not a single person of any sensibility would be able to come to terms with the thought that we have to kill so many animals every day in order to feed ourselves, despite the fact that the beneficent earth provides us with the most diverse variety of plant treasures.
+If we were not so blindly subordinate to the custom that has enslaved us, then not a single person with a modicum of sense would be able to come to terms with the thought that we have to kill so many animals every day in order to feed ourselves, despite the fact that the beneficent earth provides us with the most diverse variety of vegetable treasures.

 — Bernard Mandeville